by Texas Homesteader ~

 Cooking The Instant Pot Roast

-I placed the seared roast into the IP inner liner and topped it with my sautéed onions.
-Then I poured that whole jar of sliced Pepperoncini on top, juice & all.
+Place the seared roast pieces into the deglazed IP inner liner and top it with sautéed onions.
+Pour a whole jar of sliced Pepperoncini on top, juice & all.

-So although it’s not officially part of the recipe, right before I replace the IP lid to cook the roast I’ll usually top everything with a few whole scrubbed potatoes & carrots.
+Although it’s not officially part of the recipe, right before I replace the IP lid to cook the roast I often top everything with a few whole scrubbed potatoes & carrots.

 I mean, it’s gonna all cook at the same time with no additional hands-on from me.
 So why not have it provide the main entrée and the side dishes too?